NessTal/CognitiveControlModel/README.md

 # CognitiveControlModel
-A computational implementation of the cognitive control model proposed in: Ness T., Langlois V., Kim A. E., &amp; Novick J. M. (under review).
-The ‘state’ of cognitive control in language processing.
+A computational implementation of the cognitive control model proposed in: Ness T., Langlois V., Kim A. E., &amp; Novick J. M. (In Press).
+The ‘state’ of cognitive control in language processing. _Perspectives on Psychological Science_.

 To run simulation and observe the effect of different parameters in the model, use this dashboard:
 [https://tal-ness-cognitive-control-model.onrender.com/